how2kritin/language_modelling_and_smoothing/README.md

 For sentence generation, the most probable word is chosen at each stage to form the sentence, until either `k` words are generated or the end of sentence token `<\s>` is generated.

 ---

+# Analysis

+Please refer to the [report](Report.md) for an analysis of these models.

+---